ignacio-magno/template-terraform-lambda/README.md

 }
 ```

+## Requirements
+Build goland code and save the exec in folder .build, with name main

 ## Installation
 - download code in main folder of your project.
 - in folder need have basic files: main.go, go.mod, go.sum